Chula Vista, California: Municipal government

+The City of Chula Vista has named Christopher Manroe as its next Fire Chief, beginning on December 31, 2025.
+He will succeed Harry Muns, who is retiring after nearly three decades of service.

 Politics

 Following 2021 redistricting by the California Citizens Redistricting Commission, the city's federal representation is entirely within the 52nd congressional district.
 In the California State Senate, the city is entirely within the 18th Senate district.
 In the California State Assembly, it is entirely within the 80th Assembly district.